ingenious/async-methods/README.md

 *fn can be a normal function (synchronous operations) or a generator (asynchronous operations)*

-forEach returns an extended Promise resolving to the initial array or object
+forEach returns an extended Promise resolving to the initial array or objectx

 *synchronous*